hipe/tmx/zerk/doc/issues/051-the-feature-branch-structure-pattern.md

-because of the ubiquity of hashes and their near-univeral familiarity across different platforms (programming languages), it's useful to introduce "operator branches" in terms of how they can be seen as something of a "view" on a hash.
+because of the ubiquity of hashes and their near-univeral familiarity across different platforms (programming languages), it's useful to introduce "feature branches" in terms of how they can be seen as something of a "view" on a hash.

-but it's equally essential to understand that hashes actually don't have anything to do with operator branches, except that a) one particular operator branch implementation happens to exist that wraps a hash and
+but it's equally essential to understand that hashes actually don't have anything to do with feature branches, except that a) one particular feature branch implementation happens to exist that wraps a hash and
 b) hashes are useful as a didactic tool here because of their partial isomorphism with the subject.

-there is nowadays a tendency to conceive of everything that seems like a "collection" (as in the broad category of data structures as described in wikipedia) as an "operator branch" (this name to be justified below). the relevant point here is that at its essence an operator branch is a collection of some sort of "items".
+there is nowadays a tendency to conceive of everything that seems like a "collection" (as in the broad category of data structures as described in wikipedia) as an "feature branch" (this name to be justified below). the relevant point here is that at its essence an feature branch is a collection of some sort of "items".

-whereas in a hash an item is *added* (or call it "inserted", or call it "set" (these three ideas are similar but not the same)) using a key (or say it's "associated" with a key); in an operator branch the terminology we use is "reference" (as opposed to "key").
+whereas in a hash an item is *added* (or call it "inserted", or call it "set" (these three ideas are similar but not the same)) using a key (or say it's "associated" with a key); in an feature branch the terminology we use is "reference" (as opposed to "key").

   - the *reference* is *not* the *feature* (as far as you know)